-Adverse sustainability indicator Metric Metric Impact 2024 Impact 2023 Explanation Actions taken, and actions planned and targets set for the next reference period Social and employee matters 3.
+Adverse sust ain ability Metric Impact 2024 Impact 2023 Explanation Actions taken, and actions planned and targets set for the next reference period Social and employee matters 3.
 Number of days lost to injuries, accidents, fatalities or illness Number of workdays lost to injuries, accidents, fatalities or illness of investee companies expressed as a weighted average 68 8 Workdays lost are tracked in line with methodology set out by the Investment Manager's stringent health and safety monitoring processes.
-The Investment Manager 4.
-Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) Data not available Data not available The Manager requires all key service providers of its SPVs to adopt the Investment Manager's 'Code of Conduct Side Letter' (or an equivalent standard).
+The Investment Manager has stringent health and safety policies and processes in place and a member of the asset management team is nominated as a Director for each company.
+Asset Management teams are responsible for the day-to-day implementation and monitoring of health and safety audits and initiatives.
+Our Board also reviews health and safety matters at each of its scheduled meetings.
+4. Lack of a supplier code of conduct Share of investments in investee companies without any supplier code of conduct (against unsafe working conditions, precarious work, child labour and forced labour) Data not available Data not available The Manager requires all key service providers of its SPVs to adopt the Investment Manager's 'Code of Conduct Side Letter' (or an equivalent standard).
 The Investment Manager updated its Supplier Code of Conduct in 2024.
 Work is underway in 2025 to ensure all key service providers to the Company have either adopted the updated Code of Conduct, or have an equivalent in place.
 This will be reported on for FY25.
-Anti-corruption and anti-bribery 15.
+Anti-corruption and anti-bribery 15 i.
 Lack of a supplier code of conduct Share of investments in entities without policies on anti-corruption and anti-bribery consistent with the United Nations Convention against Corruption 7% 7% Upon acquisition, all wholly owned SPV's adopt the policies of the Company including anti-corruption and anti-bribery.
 The Investment Manager will work with its partners to implement appropriate policies in non wholly owned entities.